The first step in shopping for auto insurance is to decide on the types

-(the basic $20,000/$40,000 limits under Compulsory Bodily Injury to Others).
+(the basic 20/40 limits under Compulsory Bodily Injury to Others).
 This

 option provides coverage for accidents beyond Massachusetts to anywhere

-pays for damages suffered by guests in your auto.
+also pays for damages suffered by guests in your auto.
 And under this option,

-you can increase the coverage limits above the $20,000/$40,000 limits for Compulsory
+you can increase the coverage limits from the 20/40 limits for Compulsory

 Bodily Injury to Others (Part 1).

-Most drivers buy coverage above the basic $20,000/$40,000 limitsperhaps
+Most drivers buy coverage above the basic 20/40 limits to protect their

-the future), that is a compelling reason to purchase
+of substantial assets in the future) is a compelling reason to purchase

-sizable additional bodily injury coverage: you have a lot to lose; you
+sizable additional bodily injury coverage: You have a lot to lose; you

-are an attractive target for suit; and you might get relatively little
+are an attractive target for lawsuits; and you might get relatively little

 are often modest.
-As Figure 1, a policyholder with $50,000/$100,000 optional
+As this figure shows, policyholders with 50/100 optional

-premium by only about five percent by moving up to $100,000/$300,000 coverage,
+only about five percent by moving up to 100/300 coverage; and moving from

-costs a reasonable expense for increased peace of mind.
+peace of mind.